Xin-Zhou-smu/PatchNet_updated/README.md

        $ python main.py -predict -pred_data 'test.pkl' -dictionary_data 'dict.pkl' -load_model './snapshot/2020-12-01_07-45-03/epoch_20.pt'
   Notes:
-    "-load_model"  parameter needs the path to saved model.
-In the training phase, PatchNet will automatically save some intermediate models during the process, which are stroed in folder "snapshot".
-In the "snapshot" folder, there are folders named by "year-month-day-hour-minute-second", to represent the time when models are stored.
+    "-load_model"  parameter needs the path to the saved model.
+In the training phase, PatchNet will automatically save some intermediate models during the training process (when we finish a training process, we can see them), which are stroed in folder "snapshot".
+In the "snapshot" folder, there are folders named by "year-month-day-hour-minute-second" way, to represent the time when models are stored.

-     In each, "year-month-day-hour-minute-second" folder, there are many intermediate model files are named "epoch_x.pt". "epoch_20.pt" means the model are saved after training 20 epochs.
+     In each "year-month-day-hour-minute-second" folder, there are many intermediate model files are named by "epoch_x.pt" (x is a number).
+For example, "epoch_20.pt" means the model are saved after training 20 epochs.

      We need to load these stored models when doing evaluation.
 If we load "epocj_20.pt" and do evaluation, that means we only evaluate the performance of the model "epoch_20.pt" (model saved at 20th epoch).
+Usually we will do evaluation on the model with biggest epoch number (usually the more epoch we trained, the better the trained model is).
+For example, in PatchNet the largest epoch is 50, so we may load in the model "epoch_50.pt" and evaluate on it.

 ## Contact